 If you are like me and always seem to be running late to everything, you can actually prep ahead.
 The butternut squash, sage leaves, and ricotta can be made the day before.
 Just make sure to bring the butternut squash to room temperature before serving the day of.

-- 3 1/2 tablespoons extra-virgin olive oil, divided, plus more for drizzling
+- 3.5 tbsp extra-virgin olive oil, divided, plus more for drizzling

 - 24 fresh sage leaves